DJ5harma/Sunu-OS/README.md

 - Copy all these and paste into the public directory of my project.
   ([Project_Name.html] should be the direct child of "public/" directory)

-- Add your entry inside "the app_list.json" in my project.
+- Add your entry inside "the app_list.json" in my project at /src/app_list.json.
   That's it, your app has been installed ....

 (Please check out an already added project inside public to get the analogy if you face problems)